 An applicant may submit a separate application to request the right to special arrangements for taking an entrance examination.
 The application should indicate the types of special arrangements being requested and the grounds for the request.
 The applicant should enclose copies of the certificates to which he or she makes appeal.
 As a general rule, the statements should be not more than five (5) years old.
 The application contains more detailed information about the attachments.

-In cases where an issue entitling an applicant to special arrangements already exists during the application period, an application for special arrangements for entrance examinations must be submitted by the common deadline decided by the universities of applied sciences (see Required Documents).
+In cases where an issue entitling an applicant to special arrangements already exists during the application period, an application for special arrangements for entrance examinations must be submitted by the common deadline decided by the universities of applied sciences (see instructions, in Finnish only).
 The applicant must submit a separate application to each university of applied sciences to which he or she has submitted an application.
 A university of applied sciences may provide additional instructions, for example related to two-stage admissions.
 The application should be submitted to the admissions offices of the relevant higher education institutions.

 If an issue entitling an applicant to special arrangements emerges or is identified between the end of the application period and the entrance examination date, the applicant must submit an application for special arrangements to the admissions offices of each university of applied sciences arranging the entrance examinations that he or she intends to take without delay.
 The university of applied sciences may deny an applicant the right to special arrangements if such arrangements are impossible to implement, for example because of schedule-related reasons.

 Special arrangements for entrance examinations are specific to each programme choice and valid only on a specific examination date.
 Procedures indicated by good governance must be followed when making the decisions.
 The applicant will receive a notification (not a decision) about the special arrangements sufficiently early before the entrance examination.
 Any attachments to applications for special arrangements shall be secret.